At Yogi Counseling, We Specialize in:

 • Exploring your values and future direction

-• Embracing post-traumatci growth and wholeness
+• Embracing post-traumatic growth and wholeness

 This phase-based approach honors the body’s wisdom, supports your unique nervous system, and respects the nonlinear nature of healing.